 Additional procedures that may be required include:

-- EUS and biopsy/ Fine needle aspiration (FNA)
+- EUS and biopsy/ fine needle aspiration (FNA)

 - EUS-guided stent placement

-- EUS and Coeliac Plexus Block
+- EUS and coeliac plexus block

 Preparing for an endoscopic ultrasound

-Seven days before the examination
+7 days before the examination:

-- Your endoscopist will need to know about all medications that you take, in particular blood thinners, which may need to be stopped or adjusted up to 1 week before the procedure (in particular if there is a need to take samples at the time of EUS).
+- your endoscopist will need to know about all medications that you take, in particular blood thinners, which may need to be stopped or adjusted up to 1 week before the procedure (in particular if there is a need to take samples at the time of EUS)

-- If you take Clopidogrel or other blood thinners it may be necessary to check with your cardiologist (or other specialist) to be sure that these can be discontinued prior to your EUS.
+- if you take Clopidogrel or other blood thinners, it may be necessary to check with your cardiologist (or other specialist) to be sure that these can be discontinued prior to your EUS

-- If you are taking tablets for your diabetes, please do not take them on the day of the procedure until after the procedure has been done.
+- if you're taking tablets for your diabetes, please do not take them on the day of the procedure until after the procedure is complete.
+Please bring your diabetic tablets or insulin to the hospital with you

 On the day of the procedure